-If you deal with a lot of keywords, or potentially a lot of product groups (for eCommerce advertisers), then you may be spending a lot of timing adjusting bids.
+If you deal with a lot of keywords — or have a lot of eCommerce product groups — you may be spending a lot of timing adjusting bids.

-And while you can create keyword filters to help you speed up your bid optimization efforts, automated bidding solutions can help you identify the exact bid you should set down to almost real-time efforts, to give you the best margins for that conversion.
+And while you can create keyword filters to speed up your bid optimization efforts, automated bidding can help you identify the exact bid you should set down to almost real-time efforts.
+This will give you the best margins for that conversion.

 If you’re an online retailer, then you know your costs and margins pretty well, and bidding becomes very black and white.

-If you’re in the lead gen or SaaS space where the sales happens offline or weeks later, then you can still use automated bidding, as long as you can track things back to your actual sales and ROI.
+If you’re in the lead gen or SaaS space where the sales happens offline or weeks later, you can still use automated bids.
+Just make sure you can track things back to your actual sales and ROI.

 Automated PPC Rules/Scripts – Do More, Faster

-Did you know that you can actually tell Google or Bing to pause your ads if performance for the day is below a certain point that you’re not excited about?
+Did you know that you can actually tell Google or Bing to pause your ads if performance for the day is below a certain threshold?

 These automated rules and scripts don’t require an expensive subscription to a SaaS product.
 In fact, they’re completely free.

-Automated rules help you automatically pause and enable things, or even adjust bids, while scripts can be much fancier and make adjustments based on weather patterns (if you’re a water park for example).
+Automated rules help you automatically pause and enable things, or even adjust bids.
+Scripts can be much fancier and make adjustments based on things like weather patterns (if you’re a water park for example).